 If you're accessing it for the first time, the first thing you will see is an empty white rectangle with a green plus sign in the center.

-In order to complete your setup, you will have six configuration sections, as per the image below:
+In order to complete your setup, you will go through six sections, as shown below:

-Section 1: Settings
+Step 1: Settings

 In this section you will have five fields to complete: